Half-Life 2: Episode Three: Premise

-Episode Three was to be the last in a trilogy of episodic games that would continue the story of the 2004 first-person shooter game Half-Life 2.
+Like previous Half-Life games, Half-Life 2: Episode Three was a first-person shooter (FPS).
+It was to be the last in a trilogy of episodic games that would continue the story of the 2004 game Half-Life 2.
 Episode One was released in 2006, followed by Episode Two in 2007.
 Valve's president, Gabe Newell, said he considered the trilogy the equivalent of Half-Life 3.

 Episode Three was set in the Arctic and focused on the missing Borealis ship mentioned in Episode Two and another Valve game, Portal 2.
 It featured a weapon that created barriers and ramps from ice, and a blob-like enemy that could divide itself, consume other enemies and pass through grates.
+A leak of Valve development files in 2026 included a model for the Weaponizer, a weapon used to turn objects into ammunition.

 In 2009, reports surfaced that Valve was working with sign language and on a deaf character.
 Newell said that Gordon's companion, Alyx Vance, had programmed her pet robot, Dog, to use sign language, inspired by a deaf person she had a crush on.
 In 2010, Newell spoke of "broadening the emotional palette" of the Half-Life series, and said the next game may return to "genuinely scaring the player".

 According to Newell, whereas the original Half-Life (1998) saw the mysterious G-Man transform the protagonist, Gordon Freeman, into his tool, and Half-Life 2 saw Freeman being used by G-Man, the episodes would see G-Man lose control.
 Marc Laidlaw, the writer for the Half-Life series, later said he had intended Episode Three to end the Half-Life 2 story arc, at which point he would "step away from it and leave it to the next generation".
 He planned an ending similar to previous games, with Freeman left in "an indeterminate space, on hold ...
 So one cliffhanger after another ...
 I expected every installment would end without resolution, for ever and ever."